 The Institute for Healing Justice and Equity Presents, "The Color of COVID"

 The Institute for Healing Justice and Equity presents "The Color of COVID," a webinar series to discuss the growing crisis and its impact on Black Americans.
 Information on the first two sessions, including links to view them, can be found below.
 A third session will be hosted on December 10 and will cover COVID-19 vaccines.
-You can register for that session here.

 The first installment in "The Color of COVID" webinar series, "Stopping the Trend" focused on the inequalities that have caused a disparity in death rates among Black Americans during the COVID-19 pandemic.
 Facilitated by Keon Gilbert, Dr.Ph., co-founder of the Institute for Healing Justice and Equity, this session brought together health care workers, scholars, and community leaders to discuss long standing health inequities and their relationship to COVID-19 and to outline solutions and action that can be taken to stop the trend.